19hours/sg-statutes/Acts/Building Control Act.md

 ### General penalty

 47\.
-Any person who is guilty of an offence under this Act for which no penalty is expressly provided shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 3 months or to both.
+Any person who is guilty of an offence under this Act for which no penalty is expressly provided shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both.

 [48

+[47/2007 wef 15/02/2008]

 ### Composition of offences

-48\.—(1) The Commissioner of Building Control may, in his discretion, compound any offence under this Act or the building regulations which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $2,000.
+48\.—(1) The Commissioner of Building Control may, in his discretion, compound any offence under this Act or any subsidiary legislation made thereunder which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding —

-[4/99]
+(a) one half of the amount of the maximum fine that is prescribed for the offence; or

+(b) $5,000,

+whichever is the lower.

+(2) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence.

-(2) The Minister may make regulations to prescribe the offences which may be compounded.
+(3) The Minister may make regulations to prescribe the offences which may be compounded.

-[49
+(4) All sums collected under this section shall be paid to the Building and Construction Authority.

+[47/2007 wef 15/02/2008]

 ### Regulations